-Also, the United Nations 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals (SDGs) (UN 2015) state that sustainable natural resource use and management are a necessary condition to achieve a better future for current and future generations.
-In two SDGs - Goal 8 "Sustainable economic growth, employment and decent work for all", and Goal 12 "Sustainable consumption and production patterns" - sub-targets which specifically require material flowbased indicators for monitoring have been defined, for instance targets 8.4 and 12.2 (see text box).
+Also, the United Nations 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals (SDGs) (United Nations 2015) state that sustainable natural resource use and management are a necessary condition to achieve a better future for current and future generations.
+In two SDGs - Goal 8 "Sustainable economic growth, employment and decent work for all", and Goal 12, "Sustainable consumption and production patterns" - sub-targets have been defined (see text box), which specifically require material flow-based indicators for monitoring, for instance, targets 8.4 and 12.2.